NikitaSemisoshenko/geoip-project/README.md

 # How to test it out

-Go to the browser and type http://locahost:8080/geoip/<your-ip>.
-Instead of <your ip insert ip address.
+Go to the browser and type http://locahost:8080/geoip/your-ip.
+Instead of your-ip insert ip address.
 For example: http://locahost:8080/geoip/8.8.8.8